sukumar45/WeatherDashboard/README.md

 ## Installation Instructions

-1. Create an virtual env
+1. Create a virtual env

 2. Check if you have a virtual env virtualenv --version (Not Installed) Dont see a version number? run sudo pip install virtualenv